juliangruber/andbang.js/README.md

 - All API functionality becomes a function call.
 - Couldn't be any simpler

-Just inclide the script in your HTML
+Just include the script in your HTML
 ```html
 <script src="andbang.js"></script>
 ```